 Jim and I will be driving and look at a scene and one of us may say something like “nice contrast”, “good values”, “nice color world”.
 If anyone listened to our conversation and was not versed in the language of art, they would think us crazy.

-I separate success in art and success in business and I think that is a healthy way to compartmentalize my life.
+I separate success in art and success in business.
+I think that is a healthy way to compartmentalize my life.
 Art is art.
-Business should have no place.
+Business should have no place in the creation of art.
 But I don’t want any other job, so I have to be good at the business side of this profession.

 My time in advertising did help me with this.
 I try to separate my time painting from any business concerns.
 Of course, it can’t be pure.
 Nothing can.
 I do have to think about business, but I try to keep it in balance.